prettier/prettier/docs/options.md

 _First available in v3.6.0_

-Prettier allow individual files that contain a special comment, called a pragma, at the top of the file to opt-out of formatting.
+Prettier allow opt-out of formatting for individual files that contain a special comment, called a pragma, at the top of the file.

 Checking for these markers incurs a small upfront cost during formatting, so it's not enabled by default.